badmanwillis/Proj515-Alpha-Master/README.md

 ## Usage
 All of the folder are ROS packages, containing the relevant code.
 Place them into your_workspace/src.
 You will need to change the filepaths in alpha_urdf for display.launch and alpha.xml.
 Then build the package using catkin_make.

+## Deployment
+Source the workspace > source devel/setup.bash
+Run launch file > roslaunch alpha_urdf display.launch (Does not require prior running of roscore)

+If you get an error: "Failed to open port /dev/ttyUSB0", you need togive permission to access the port by running > sudo chmod a+rw /dev/ttyUSB0

+## Extra Info
 Without the navigation package, you should still be able to drive the robot around and generate a map, following the tutorial [How to Build a Map Using Logged Data](http://wiki.ros.org/slam_gmapping/Tutorials/MappingFromLoggedData#record).

 To progress onwards to navigation, you will need to follow [2.
 Navigation Stack Setup](http://wiki.ros.org/navigation/Tutorials/RobotSetup).

 ## To Do
 * Add odom & base controller package.